egberts/egberts.github.io-src/content/articles/ssh-overview.md

 #    to disable connection sharing.
 Arguments to
 #    ControlPath may use the tilde syntax to refer to
 #    a user's home directory or the tokens described
 #    in the TOKENS section.
-It is recommended that
+Recommends that
 #    any ControlPath used for opportunistic
 #    connection sharing include at least %h, %p, and
-#    %r (or alternatively %C) and be placed in a
+#    %r (or alternatively %C) and placed in a
 #    directory that is not writable by other users.
 #    This ensures that shared connections are
 #    uniquely identified.